 Every deployment should have its own code repository that can be deployed to multiple environments.
-Avoid housing multiple applications into the same repository as it makes version control almost impossible to understand and makes all the version entangled leading to non value added work.
+Avoid housing multiple applications in the same repository.
+This makes version control almost impossible to understand and versions will get tangled up, resulting in non-value-added work.

 Principle II.
 Dependencies

-“Explicitly declare and isolate dependencies”.
+“Explicitly declare and isolate dependencies”

 Principle III.
 Config

-“Store config in the environment”.
+“Store config in the environment”

 Principle IV.
 Backing services

-“Treat backing services as attached resources”.
+“Treat backing services as attached resources”

 Principle V. Build, release, run

-“Strictly separate build and run stages”.
+“Strictly separate build and run stages”

 Principle VI.
 Processes

-“Execute the app as one or more stateless processes”.
+“Execute the app as one or more stateless processes”

-Any data that needs to persist must be stored in a stateful backing service, like databases.
+Store any data that is required to persist in a stateful backing service, such as databases.
 The idea is that the process is stateless and shares absolutely nothing.
-Many developers are used to

 Principle VII.
 Port binding Principle

-“Export services via port binding”.
+“Export services via port binding”

 Principle VIII.
 Concurrency

-“Scale out via the process model”.
+“Scale out via the process model”

 Principle IX.
 Disposability

-“Maximize robustness with fast startup and graceful shutdown”.
+“Maximize robustness with fast startup and graceful shutdown”

 Principle X. Dev/prod parity

-“Keep development, staging, and production as similar as possible”.
+“Keep development, staging, and production as similar as possible”

 Principle XI.
 Logs

-“Treat logs as event streams”.
+“Treat logs as event streams”

 Principle XII.
 Admin processes

-“Run admin/management tasks as one-off processes”.
+“Run admin/management tasks as one-off processes”